-I wish I’d taken a photo of it (the note) – but instead I wrapped my chewing gum up in it…..that’s how important it was to me.
+A photo should have been taken of it (the note) – but instead it became a chewing gum receptacle …..that’s how important it was to me.

-I was in the car park of one of NZ leading teaching hospitals about to go in and deliver my first lecture there since 2016.
-Even though I arrived early, I drove around the car park for 33 minutes without any luck of a spot (chaotic and very busy car park).
-Just when I was beginning to lose the will to live and about to ring the coordinator and tell her to apologise to my class I spotted a huge grey van coming out of a space that my tiny white car could easily fit into.
+It happened in the car park of one of NZ leading teaching hospitals – about to go in and deliver a lecture there for the first time since 2016.
+The drive around around the car park took 33 minutes without any luck of a spot (chaotic and very busy car park).
+Losing the will to live, the need to ring the coordinator and tell her to apologise to my class became more apparent.
+Then I spotted a huge grey van coming out of a space that this tiny white car could easily fit into.

 “Thanks for STEALING my car park space.
 And I had my children in the car.
 And then you just sat there on your phone – how rude!!!!!!

 Karma is a bitch.
 And communication certainly is the key!!!!!!!!!”

 Scanning down to the bottom of the paper and hoping for a phone number, but of course there wasn’t one.

 Searching my brain for who this person could be and couldn’t come up with anything, because they had not been on my radar.
 But, she had obviously seen into the car.
 Close enough to see me on my phone in my own car.
 Close enough to wait until after I’d left my car and walk up to my car and read the sign writing on the side that said, “Because communication is always the key”.
 Close enough to leave the note on my windscreen.

 So what communication style was the woman running in?

 Why would she have chosen this route instead of face to face?